A Better World Learning Journey Story: Pricing, Sustainability, and Alignment

 the early experiments on the better world ed journey

-Students loved the learning and the concepts we were focusing on around various better world topics, but the program wasn’t sustainable and it definitely wasn’t yet replicable.
-At the time, the curriculum was a curation of things we were doing at the college level where I was studying social entrepreneurship, cultural anthropology, and some mix of international affairs and education stuff (at Northeastern University).
+In 2010, I took a year during college to experiment with a social entrepreneurship program at my former K-12 school.
+Students loved the learning and the concepts, but the program wasn’t sustainable and it definitely wasn’t yet replicable.
+At the time, the curriculum was a curation of things we were doing at the college level where I was studying social entrepreneurship, cultural anthropology, and some mix of international affairs and education stuff.

-- Deep Engagement: What we were curating was mostly business case study type video content.
+- Deep Engagement: What we were curating was mostly social enterprise case study type video content.
 They didn’t have the highest production value, but more importantly they weren’t human, and they weren’t designed for classroom use.
 They weren’t stories.
 I saw a few students, the ones who were most passionate about social change, dozing off during some of the videos.
 The videos just had too much talking.
 No whoa factor.
 No magic sparking.
-It wasn’t something that could be used early in life, and it wasn’t something that could adapt for anyone.
+It wasn’t something that could be used early in life, and it wasn’t something that could adapt for learners who weren’t already deeply passionate about the topic.

 - Academic Integration: Teachers weren’t able to use this content.
 It was a blast for our group, but wasn’t something other teachers were able to join in with.
 After all, they had actual academic content matter to teach.
 “How in the world will farming in India or clean water in South Africa fit in to math class?”
 How would a teacher use this curated content every day?
 Where can SEL and academics integrate through content?
 Through story?